Direct Energy: Products and services

 Direct Energy’s U.S. operations span 46 states and the District of Columbia including Texas, Ohio, Michigan, Illinois, Pennsylvania, California, Connecticut, Maryland, Rhode Island, Maine, New York, New Jersey, Delaware, Massachusetts, Florida, North Carolina, Kentucky, Indiana, Alabama, Oklahoma and Virginia.
 While not providing services to residential customers and businesses in Oklahoma, Direct Energy has established an Operations Center in Tulsa.
 In Canada, Direct Energy has operations in Ontario, Alberta, British Columbia, Manitoba, Quebec, Saskatchewan, Nova Scotia, Prince Edward Island, New Brunswick, and Newfoundland and Labrador.

 For residential customers and small business, Direct Energy offers fixed price electricity and gas plans, as an alternative to the local utility or in competition with the local competitive energy providers.
 In Texas, Direct Energy offers a pre-paid electricity plan, Power-To-Go.
-In Ontario, Direct Energy rents water heaters to around 600,000 residential homeowners.
+In Ontario, Direct Energy previously rented water heaters to around 600,000 residential homeowners; this division was sold off in 2014 and subsequently rebranded as Enercare.
 Through its services division, Direct Energy installs and services heating, ventilating and air conditioning equipment.
 It also can perform energy retrofits and other energy management projects at larger facilities.
 Direct Energy’s Home and Business Services division employs over 1,400 technicians providing residential customers with heating, ventilation and air conditioner (HVAC), plumbing, home improvements, water heater and electrical appliance services.

 Direct Energy is a regulated gas and electricity provider in Alberta, operating under the Direct Energy Regulated Services brand.
 It also offers deregulated service in the Province, operating as Direct Energy.

 In South Texas, Direct Energy operates as CPL Retail Energy and CPL Business.

 In West Texas, Direct Energy operates as WTU Retail Energy and WTU Business.

 In Texas, additional brands of Direct Energy are First Choice Power, Bounce Energy.

-Community investment

-Direct Energy encourages volunteerism within their organization through internal company policies, award programs, and grants.

-Direct Energy encourages their employees to take their first step into community involvement by offering one paid volunteer day a year.
-Interested employees can choose a charity or organization to lend their expertise.

-Volunteer Citizen of the Year

-The Volunteer Citizen of the Year award program allows citizens to nominate individuals or organizations who have through volunteer work made their community better.
-The winner can choose a charity to receive $5000.
-Last year, the award went to Paul Garrett for his efforts towards cleaning his community and encouraging sustainable practices.
-Garret chose to give the donation to the Mechanicsburg Area School District's Trails and Trees Environmental Center.

-Reduce Your Use For Good

-The Reduce Your Use For Good grant program was created to help organizations increase the energy efficiency of their program or products.
-In the past the grant has allowed various organization to increase efficiency.
-In the past the grant was awarded to a Pittsburgh community food bank, Medina Creative Housing, and Animal Protectors of Allegheny Valley.